How Do Blockchain Transactions Work?

 Pillars of Blockchain Technology

-Blockchain technology is decentralized and can not be controlled by any third party.
+It is decentralized and can not be controlled by any third party.
 It allows only you to remain in charge of your money.
 Besides, everyone involved in a network can access the transaction history and confirm transactions.

 It refers to the inability to modify or change something in the blockchain network over time.